When the System Spits Out the Change Agent

 Take a Stand for Change

 Is there a leader in your organization whoโs making waves?
-Before you move to minimize them, support the narrative that they are not a fit, or allow the narrative to grow unchallenged, ask yourself: What if these are exactly the growing pains we need?
+Before you move to minimize them, or support the narrative that they are not a fit, or allow the narrative to grow unchallenged, ask yourself: What if these are exactly the growing pains we need?

 Sometimes, that leader making waves is the one who is truly committed to fixing what’s broken.